StreamlinedStartup/prompt-deck/README.md

 This application provides a web interface to store, organize, and use LLM (Large Language Model) prompts with support for variable substitution.
 It's built using React (TypeScript, TailwindCSS) for the frontend and Node.js (Express, MongoDB) for the backend.

+# Warning - I am not a developer so will be limited in my ability to help you - this was created with Gemini 2.5 Pro.

 ## Features

 *   **Prompt Management:** Create, Read, Update, Delete (CRUD) prompts.